 Explores how organizations are structured and how individuals and teams work together.
 Topics often include leadership, motivation, organizational design, and change management.

-Introduces financial reporting concepts, budgeting, and basic financial analysis used to support business decisions.
+Introduces financial reporting concepts, budgeting, and financial analysis used to support business decisions.
+Financial managers earn a median $161,700 per year1.

 Marketing

 Covers markets, consumers, and strategic communication.
-Students often study branding, market research, and promotional planning.
+Students study branding, market research, and promotional planning.

 Focuses on how goods and services are produced and delivered.
-Topics may include process improvement, logistics, scheduling, and quality control.
+Topics include process improvement, logistics, scheduling, and quality control.
+General and operations managers earn a median $102,950 per year1.

 For a deeper breakdown, see: Business Administration Curriculum